brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 3 bht.md

 # Ephesians 2:3 Commentary Help Text

 ## BHT:
-Before we were renewed, we lived according to the desires of the flesh and the thoughts of our unregenerate minds, similar to the Gentiles.
-Both Jews and Gentiles were children of wrath by nature, deserving the judgment of God.
-Our corrupt nature, passed down through generations, led us to live in malice and disobedience.
-This passage affirms the doctrine of original sin and emphasizes our shared inheritance of a fallen nature.
-It reminds us that we are all in need of God's grace and redemption from the wrath that awaits us apart from Christ.
+All people, both Jews and Gentiles, were once caught in a life controlled by the desires of their fallen nature.
+This includes fulfilling the sinful desires of the flesh and succumbing to the corrupt thoughts that arise from it.
+It is important to recognize that this sinful inclination is not confined to certain individuals or groups; rather, it permeates the entire human race and marks us all as deserving of the just wrath of God.
+We cannot escape this truth, as it is woven into our very nature.

 ## Choicest Commentary Quotes:
 ### Henry Alford: